sdclibbery/tradr/README.md

   ?
 Simulate using limit order instead of market; does the removal of fees make up for having to catch a price reversal?
  * Really buy/sell...
   * Test suite...
-* Non bot trading
- * Have buy/sell limit bots
- * Bots for making simple transactions with exit orders
- * Have a cancel open stop orders bot
- * pi-monitor page to display balances, orders, price, candles and also to allow buy/sell
 * Use empirical data
  * Need to start from random point in first half of data...
 * Get empirical price change distribution